 The project will implement BPM 1 and BMP 2 in its entirety.
 As such, the project can be compared to the operational screening table.
 CalEEMod was used to estimate annual operational emissions (Appendix A).
 The operational emissions associated with the project are estimated to generate 361 MT of CO2e per year, which is less than 1,100 MT of CO2e per year threshold.
-Mitigation has been included to implement BMP 1 and BMP 2.
+Mitigation has been included such that the project will implement BMP 1 and BMP 2.
 The impacts from GHG emissions are less than significant with mitigation.